itchyny/lightline.vim/README.md

 GitHub branch is important for us.
 And it is a default component in [powerline](https://github.com/Lokaltog/powerline) and [vim-powerline](https://github.com/Lokaltog/vim-powerline).
-However, lightline does not provide the branch feature in default.
+However, lightline does not provide the branch feature by default.

 In order to show the branch in the statusline, you firstly install the [vim-fugitive](https://github.com/tpope/vim-fugitive) plugin.
 Then edit the `g:lightline` in your `.vimrc`.